I Don't Run

 I Don't Run is the second studio album by Spanish garage rock band Hinds.
-It was released on April 6, 2018 under Mom + Pop Music and is their first studio album since 2016's Leave Me Alone.
+It was released on April 6, 2018, by Mom + Pop Music and is the band's first studio album since Leave Me Alone in 2016.
 The band worked on the album with Gordon Raphael, who produced albums for American band The Strokes and singer Regina Spektor.
 The album was preceded by the singles and music videos for "New For You", "The Club" and "Finally Floating".
 On October 1, 2018, Hinds released an alternative acoustic version of "Rookie" through Amazon Music, inspired by a relaxed version of "Revolution" by The Beatles.

 Music and lyrics

 I Don't Run features jangling guitar and the interplay of dual vocalists Ana Perrote and Carlotta Cosials, with critics making musical comparisons to The Strokes, The Velvet Underground, The Breeders, Beach House, and The Libertines.
 The album includes both upbeat and relaxed songs, employing vocal harmonies, chants, guitar riffs, and fuzzed vocals.

 Lyrically, the album deals with more mature themes than Leave Me Alone, including the unglamorous realities of awkward romantic situations, infidelity, long-distance romance, and the loneliness of touring.
 The album includes lyrics in both English and Spanish.